 Kay’s Natural’s Protein Cereals – Honey Almond

 Of all the gluten free alternatives to Cheerios, Kay’s Naturals may be the most health focused.
 Kay’s Naturals strives to provide “healthy, protein rich, and low-sugar gluten free snacks and cereals.”
 Their cereals contain 35% protein and lots of fiber to keep you fuller, longer.
 In addition to their Honey Almond flavor, they also produce French Vanilla and Apple Cinnamon flavors.
 This O shaped cereal contains stevia, helping to balance blood sugar levels for those with diabetes.
 Intereted in trying it?
-Order a 6 pack of their samples on Amazon.
+Order their cereal from their website.

 Love Grown Power O’s

 Photo courtesy of Amazon